tcarlsen/caravanwar.info/crossbow.md

 image:
 ---

-Rain of Arrows

-Fires 2 arrows several times at the enemy units.
+Rain of Arrows: Fires 2 arrows several times at the enemy units.

 #description